JOINT BRITISH ACADEMY/PHILOLOGICAL SOCIETY LECTURE

 The British Academy, 10-11 Carlton House Terrace, London SW1

 The ‘parts of speech’ which have played a fundamental role in most descriptions of grammar, from primary school curriculum to advanced linguistic theory, are explored in this lecture.
 Professor Denison invites us to look at some intriguing changes in recent everyday English which challenge traditional assumptions about the definition and usefulness of word classes such as ‘pronoun’, ‘adjective’ and ‘noun’.
-He will raise important questions about what happens at the boundaries between these word classes and look at how we can answer these questions – potentially changing the direction of both future linguistic research and pedagogical practice.
+He raises important questions about what happens at the boundaries between these word classes and look at how we can answer these questions – potentially changing the direction of both future linguistic research and pedagogical practice.

 About the Speaker